oVirt/ovirt-site/source/feature/networkpermissions.html.md

     -   DetachNetworkFromVdsInterface
     -   UpdateNetworkToVdsInterface
     -   CommitNetworkChanges
-*   CONFIGURE_VM_NETWORK (on VdcObjectType.VM) for actions:
+*   CONFIGURE_VM_NETWORK (user role, on VdcObjectType.VM) for actions:
     -   ActivateDeactivateVmNic
     -   AddVmInterface
     -   RemoveVmInterface
     -   UpdateVmInterface
-*   CONFIGURE_TEMPLATE_NETWORK (on VdcObjectType.VmTemplate) for actions:
+*   CONFIGURE_TEMPLATE_NETWORK (user role, on VdcObjectType.VmTemplate) for actions:
     -   AddVmTemplateInterface
     -   RemoveVmTemplateInterface
     -   UpdateVmTemplateInterface
-*   PORT_MIRRORING (on VdcObjectType.VmInterface) for actions:
+*   PORT_MIRRORING (admin role, on VdcObjectType.VmInterface) for actions:
     -   AddVmInterface
     -   UpdateVmInterface

-VdcObjectType.VmInterface already defined and in use by Port Mirroring
+VdcObjectType.VmInterface is already defined and in use by Port Mirroring

 #### Roles